kitty6xt5/PROJECT1/README.md

 ```
 use your_database_name;
 ```
-### create anytype of table you want to create.i am taking an example of creating an employee
+### Create anytype of table you want to create.i am taking an example of creating an employee
-### table which is -
+### Table which is -
 ```
 CREATE TABLE employees (
     employee_id INT PRIMARY KEY,